ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ### 1.4.3 Scan it without extra arguments.

-I executed `nmap` scan again.
+I executed the `nmap` scan again.

 ![image](https://github.com/user-attachments/assets/f14211be-3118-409a-bf35-2a678e8c743f)

-Since port out of range 1-1000, it was not detected.
-But host still is UP, despite the ICMP block.
-This is because `nmap` operates not only ICMP protocol to detect host is UP.
+Since the port is out of the range 1-1000, it was not detected.
+But the host is still UP, despite the ICMP block.
+This is because `nmap` operates using more than just the ICMP protocol to detect if a host is UP.

 ### 1.4.4 Now make necessary changes to the command to force the scan on all possible ports.

-Let's modify command to:
+Let's modify the command to:

 ```
 nmap -p 1-65534 172.10.0.100
 ```

 ![image](https://github.com/user-attachments/assets/c8843f36-10a6-4012-9083-fc5741dd0ae9)

-Now ssh port was detected.
+Now the SSH port was detected.

 ### 1.4.5 Gather some information about your open ports on Web (ssh and http).

 ![image](https://github.com/user-attachments/assets/af40c664-b745-4fdd-bf34-e99c3560529d)

-As we can see, 22(ssh) and 80(http) are opened.
+As we can see, ports 22 (SSH) and 80 (HTTP) are open.

 # Task 2 - Traffic Captures

 ## 2.1 Access your Web's http page from outside and capture the traffic between the gateway and the bridged interface.

 I will use Wireshark for this purpose.
-I will scan `br-c371f19bc2ea` interface.
+I will scan the `br-c371f19bc2ea` interface.

 ![image](https://github.com/user-attachments/assets/7f808938-3813-471b-800a-435845d17535)

 ### Can you see what is being sent?

 Yes.
-I can that HTTP request was sent from `172.19.0.1` to `172.19.0.100`(packet 6) and back(packet 10).
-I can also see TCP handshake (SYN -> SYN+ACK -> ACK)(packets 2,3,4).
+I can see that an HTTP request was sent from `172.19.0.1` to `172.19.0.100` (packet 6) and back (packet 10).
+I can also see the TCP handshake (SYN -> SYN+ACK -> ACK) (packets 2, 3, 4).

 ### What kind of information can you get from this?

-This is HTTP traffic, because of this, i can get the whole web page.
+This is HTTP traffic, because of this, I can retrieve the entire web page.

 ![image](https://github.com/user-attachments/assets/07a88958-8878-40e6-880b-1d0026325c2c)